simphony/wrapper-development/README.md

    }
   }

-  namespace SyntacticLayer {
+  rectangle SyntacticLayer {
     class SyntacticLayer {
     }
   }

-  database Engine
+  database backend

   ' -----------------------
   ' ------ RELATIONS ------
   ' -----------------------

-  User -> SemanticLayer.Cuds : interacts_with
+  User -> Cuds : interacts_with

-  SemanticLayer.Cuds -> InteroperabilityLayer.Session : has_a
+  Cuds -> Session : has_a
-  InteroperabilityLayer.Session -> InteroperabilityLayer.Registry : manages
+  Session -> Registry : manages

-  InteroperabilityLayer.WrapperSession -> SyntacticLayer.SyntacticLayer : manages
+  SomeWrapperSession -> SyntacticLayer : manages

-  SyntacticLayer.SyntacticLayer -> Engine : acts_on
+  SyntacticLayer -> backend : acts_on

   ' -----------------------
   ' -------- NOTES --------
   ' -----------------------

-  note top of SemanticLayer.Cuds
+  note top of Cuds
    This will be shallow structure with the uuids of the contained elements:
    {